shivannis/xandr-docs-public/xandr-docs/seller-tag/publisher-page-level-options-for-outstream.md

 ---
 title: Publisher Page-Level Options for Outstream
 description: This page describes different settings available for configuring outstream video in page code.
-Some of the settings described in this page are Disable collapse settings, End card settings, Player skinning settings, Sidestream settings and few others.
+Some of the settings described in this page are Disable Collapse settings, End Card settings, Player Skinning settings, Sidestream settings to name a few.
 ms.custom: seller-tag
 ms.date: 10/28/2023
 ---